Fixed Income Management

 *3 Month returns are not annualized.

 Barrow Hanley's returns are shown before investment management fees and custody expenses.
 Index returns do not reflect transaction costs, management fees, and other expenses.
 Performance is expressed in U.S. currency.
+Net-of-fee returns are calculated using a model fee.
+The model fee is based on a $100 million portfolio using our standard fee schedule.
 Characteristics are presented as supplemental information to the BHMS Core Fixed Income composite.
 A full disclosure presentation may be accessed from the link above.
 Barrow, Hanley, Mewhinney & Strauss, LLC claims compliance with the Global Investment Performance Standards (GIPS®).

 All institutional product information has been provided by Barrow, Hanley, Mewhinney & Strauss, LLC.
 Any questions about this material or requests for additional information may be made directly to the firm from the "Contact Us" link above.